IndigoNakamoto/Litecoin-Knowledge-Hub/README.md

 ## **Deployment**

-For detailed deployment instructions for all services (Frontend, Backend, and Payload CMS), see [DEPLOYMENT.md](./DEPLOYMENT.md).
+For detailed deployment instructions for all services (Frontend, Backend, Payload CMS, and the complete Docker production stack), see [DEPLOYMENT.md](./docs/DEPLOYMENT.md).

 ## **Changelog**